leo1200/jf1uids/README.md

 The solver's code can be found in the jf1uis folder.
 You can find a simple example for getting started under [simple_example.ipynb](simple_example.ipynb).

+## Note on the development version
+For reproducibility we for now leave this main-branch as is but have continued development here: [https://anonymous.4open.science/r/jf1uids-dev/](https://anonymous.4open.science/r/jf1uids-dev/).
+The development version is already on pip and supports backwards-differentiation with adaptive timestepping and checkpointing.
+We have also restructured the code a bit (streamlining is still ongoing).

 ## Installation
 For now, during the double-blind review phase, we recommend downloading the repository on [https://anonymous.4open.science/r/jf1uids/](https://anonymous.4open.science/r/jf1uids/).
 You can then test the code by running and adapting the example notebooks.